annojs/annotate/README.md

-# annotate.js - Asserts your function invariants
+# annotate - Annotate your JavaScript function definitions

-`annotate.js` allows you to attach certain metadata to your functions.
-For instance you could document invariants of your function this way.
-In addition you can attach an optional description you can access later on.
+`annotate` allows you to ... guess what ... annotate your functions.
+For instance you could document invariants of your function.
+Or attach a description to it.
+It is possible to access this data later on.

 This metadata can be used by tools such as [suite.js](https://github.com/bebraw/suite.js) in order to generate tests.
 In addition you can access the metadata via REPL.